 Finalizing Your Document

-Print out your personal statement to perform a thorough proofread; sometimes physical copies reveal mistakes overlooked on screens:
+Print out your personal statement to perform a thorough proofread, physical copies often reveal mistakes overlooked on screens:

 - Check for typos or grammatical inaccuracies.